 Compare aid awards

 Finally, there’s funding to consider.
-Use the College Board’s Compare Your Aid Awards page to determine which school best meets the financial needs of you and your child.
+Use the College Board’s How to Review and Compare Your Financial Aid Awards page to determine which school best meets the financial needs of you and your child.
 It provides a side-by-side comparison (including the percentage of grant aid and loan for each award), and allows you to calculate your actual family share of costs at each college.
 The tool also provides an overview of alternate financing options.

 Making the final decision